bitshares/bitshares.github.io-old/_posts/en/2015-06-06-open-protocol.md

 helps defend the network effect gained by BitShares from those that would copy the technology, reallocate ownership, and then compete for network effect.

-The cost to build the Graphene Toolkit and related technologies required the investment of over $500,000 worth of time and money that was not paid for by the BitShares delegates.
-Those that made this investment have an expectation of return and thus have retained the rights to their work so that they can build a profitable business.

 BitShares benefits from gaining free access to all public derivatives of the Graphene Toolkit and having the cost of advancing the technology subsidized by Cryptonomex, Inc.